gardener/gardener/docs/concepts/resource-manager.md

 #### Pod Topology Spread Constraints

-When this webhook is enabled then it mimics the [topologyKey feature](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#spread-constraint-definition) for [Topology Spread Constraints (TSC)](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints) on the label `pod-template-hash`.
+When this webhook is enabled, then it mimics the [topologyKey feature](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#spread-constraint-definition) for [Topology Spread Constraints (TSC)](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints) on the label `pod-template-hash`.
-Concretely, when a pod is labelled with `pod-template-hash` the handler of this webhook extends any topology spread constraint in the pod:
+Concretely, when a pod is labelled with `pod-template-hash`, the handler of this webhook extends any topology spread constraint in the pod:

 ```yaml
 metadata: